 Stay at home if you are sick.
 If you have any COVID-19 symptoms, no matter how mild, get tested.

-What can I do to look after my teeth in the meantime?
+What can I do to look after my teeth while I wait for an appointment?

 Learn more on keeping a healthy smile.